Types of Leased Lines – Your Options Explained

 Site-to-site data connectivity, or a point-to-point leased line, is a high speed, reliable connection between two dedicated points.
 In many cases, this is between multiple premises belonging to the same parent company.
 So if you have an office in London & one in Manchester they could be connected via a point to point leased line.

 Essentially, the two offices should share information in the same way as two computers on the same network would.
-It’s like having a network cable that stretches all the way from one office to the other.
+It’s similar to having a network cable that stretches from one office to the other.
 Connecting your business to a clients site can also be done via a point to point Ethernet leased line.
 This can help enhance data transfer and boost transfer reliability between the two sites.

 Point to Point Leased Lines may or may not carry the internet.
 Some businesses use an internal connection to share data between the sites rather than connecting to the internet.
 You can also get “dark fibre” leased lines which is where there is nothing touching the line from any network – its literally just the Ethernet line itself for your IT team to use.